Don’t want to read 1,000s of words on how to make a winning bid on UpWork? I got you. Listen to the podcast instead. Or you can watch the video.

 If you’re getting a lot of interviews but not hired as often IT MIGHT mean it is time to practice some verbal communication skills.

 Or, maybe you need to level up a certain aspect of what you do so you are more appealing to a client.

 It doesn’t really matter what the stats are.
 What matters is the conclusions that you can come to after looking at them.

-Those conclusions can help you know how to change your pitch in the future.
+Those conclusions can help you know what you can do to change and make it more likely to get a winning bid on Upwork in the future.